Governor General to award medal to longtime archeologist, archivist and construction historian | CBC News

 His mother always instilled in him the importance of family and history.

 "I've been named for history, and I carry that with me every day," says Korvemaker.
-"What I do, I do for Edward Frank and my parents."
+"What I do, I do for Eduard Frank and my parents."

 The Korvemaker family emigrated to Canada in 1954 and settled in Montreal.
 From childhood Frank was fascinated with buildings, particularly old ones.